Nov 14, 2023 | 7 min read

 One Slack Connect behavior took longer to understand than it should have.

-Slack's docs do hint at this, but not in the exact product-shaped way I was looking for.
-The useful line is in the Slack Connect guide: Events API handling has "No duplicated event triggering between shared channels."
-The Events API docs also explain that the outer payload contains only one authorizations entry even when the same event is visible to multiple installations, and that you need apps.event.authorizations.list to get the full set.
+Slack does document this, just not where I first went looking.
+The Slack Connect guide says Events API handling has "No duplicated event triggering between shared channels."
+The Events API docs explain that the outer payload carries only one authorizations entry even when the event is visible to multiple installations, and that getting the full set means calling apps.event.authorizations.list.

-That sounds small until your app is built around workspace-scoped processing.
+That matters once your app is built around workspace-scoped processing.

 A lot of Slack apps are modeled like this: